kpsanjay101/Alphaware/README.md

    - Users can see all the Posts Uploaded Today.
    - Users can see all Posts using Category Names.
    - Users can comment on any Posts.
-   - User cane Like the Post.
+   - User can Like the Post.
    - User can DisLike the Post.

 3. *Search*